nboubakr/AskWiki/README.md

 import AskWiki

 # Instantiate a new object and ask it
-obj = Askwiki('en')  # Add wikipedia language as param or leave it for english print obj.ask('API') # To ask wikipedia for an article
+obj = AskWiki('en')  # Add wikipedia language as param or leave it for english print obj.ask('API') # To ask wikipedia for an article
 ```